navidre/negated_complementary_commonsense/README.md

 3. Post-Processing/Plotting: [Simple Post Process](scripts/simple_post_process.py)
     NOTE: Please look at instructions to mention if downloading results from S3 or feeding locally evaluated file.

+After doing all experiments, we can use [the comparison script](scripts/compare_methods.py) to compare all the methods in one table.

 ## AWS mTurk Evaluation

 For evaluation, we used Amazon mTurk through the [AWS SageMaker's Ground Truth module](https://aws.amazon.com/sagemaker/data-labeling/).
 We created a labeling job with the following specifications and procedures: